chiphuyen/ml-interviews-book/README.md

 This book is not a replacement to machine learning textbooks nor a shortcut to game the interviews.
 It’s a tool to consolidate your existing theoretical and practical knowledge in machine learning.
 The questions in this book can also help identify your blind/weak spots.
 Each topic is accompanied by resources that should help you strengthen your understanding of that topic.

 ---
 *This book was created by [Chip Huyen](https://huyenchip.com) with the help of wonderful friends.
 For feedback, errata, and suggestions, the author can be reached [here](https://huyenchip.com/communication/).
-Copyright ©2021 Chip Huyen*
+Copyright ©2021 Chip Huyen.*